 Premenstrual dysphoric disorder (PMDD)

-While most women with PMS find their symptoms uncomfortable, a small percentage have symptoms severe enough to stop them living their normal lives.
+While most people with PMS find their symptoms uncomfortable, a small percentage have symptoms severe enough to stop them living their normal lives.

 This is the result of a more intense type of PMS known as premenstrual dysphoric disorder (PMDD).